jquense/teaspoon/README.md

 Set or get props from a component or element.

-Setting props can only be down on __root__ collections given the reactive nature of data flow in react trees.
+Setting props can only be done on __root__ collections given the reactive nature of data flow in react trees (or on any element of a tree that isn't rendered).

 - `.prop()`: retrieve all props
 - `.prop(propName)`: retrieve a single prop